---

 But here’s the problem.
 Most “best WordPress hosting” articles throw 15 options at you and mix $3/month shared hosting with $100/month managed platforms.
 That’s not helpful when you’re running a real business site.

-Why Managed WordPress Hosting Matters in 2026
+## Why Fast WordPress Hosting Matters

 If you’re building a directory site, job board, or WooCommerce store, you need more than basic shared hosting.
 Managed WordPress hosting gives you: